maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium6.md

 You will have to get a token from [Genius.com developer's website](https://docs.genius.com/).

-Start by importing the package :
+Start by importing the package:

 ```python
 import lyricsgenius as genius
 api = genius.Genius('YOUR_TOKEN_GOES_HERE')
 ```

-As before, the API has a powerful search functionality :
+As before, the API has a powerful search functionality:

 ```python
 def lookup_lyrics(song):